 Absent Voter Ballot Information

 All registered voters in Michigan have the right to vote by absent voter ballot (vote by mail).
 You must be a registered voter to receive an absent voter ballot.
 Your request must be in writing and submitted to the City Clerk's office.
 Requests to have an absent voter ballot mailed must be received by the City Clerk no later than 5 p.m. the Friday before the election.
-You must apply for an absent voter ballot each election, even if you previously voted by absent voter ballot.
+You must apply for an absent voter ballot each election, even if you previously voted by an absent voter ballot.

 A voter must submit an absentee ballot application before an absentee ballot can be sent.
 Voters can request an absentee ballot up to 75 days before an election by submitting a completed absentee ballot application to their local clerk.
 Absentee ballots are available and distributed beginning 40 days before the election.